jwindle/jwindle.github.io/index.markdown

 Jesse Windle, Ph.D. is a [Data Scientist](https://www.linkedin.com/in/jesse-windle-19802836).
-He specializes in using statistical models to extract insights from data or to make predictions about future outcomes.
+He specializes in using statistical models to extract insights from data and make predictions about future outcomes.
 He also builds systems for managing and interfacing with data.
 (See his online resume [here](/about/) or on [LinkedIn](https://www.linkedin.com/in/jesse-windle-19802836).)